RevealedSoulEven/promon-string-deobfuscator/README.md

 ## Installation

 Get the smali folder using [Smali](https://github.com/JesusFreke/smali) and then open the Python script and add the name of the folder at the end of the script.
-Save and RUN!
+Save and RUN !!!
+Use a single classes.dex at a time.

 Happy Reversing 😉